-The MD Anderson Cord Blood Bank creates a lifesaving product from something that's normally thrown in the trash.
+The MD Anderson Cord Blood Bank creates a lifesaving product from something that was once considered medical waste.

 Umbilical cord blood is the blood that remains in the placenta and umbilical cord after a baby is born.
 This blood contains stem cells, which can be used to treat patients with many life-threatening diseases, including cancer.